You may also want to check out the top 10 romantic Oscar winning movies.

 Starring: Kate Beckinsale, John Cusack

 Review: One magical night, Jonathan (Cusack) met Sara (Beckinsale).
 He was in love at first sight, but Sara believed in destiny.
 She would choose him, but only if the right things came back to her - a lost cashmere glove, a handwritten note on a five-dollar bill, and a phone number in a first edition book.
-Now after ten years, two fiancÚs, and 3,000 miles between them, Jonathan and Sara have one last chance to find out if what might have been, could still be.
+Now after ten years, they are both engaged and have 3,000 miles between them, Jonathan and Sara have one last chance to find out if what might have been, could still be.
 When love feels like magic, you call it destiny.
 When destiny has a sense of humor, you call it Serendipity.

 The Cutting Edge (1992)